jumpinjackie/forge-e33-mod/design/ARTIFACTS.md

 3
 Legendary Artifact Creature - Gestral
 {2}, {T}: Target Gestral you control fights another target creature.
 (Each deals damage equal to its power to the other.)
+---
+Did I mention the prize is a powerful weapon?
+So, how about it?

 2/2
 ```